Used Car Loan

 Besides that, you must avoid getting a car with an age of more than five years as lenders do not prefer second-hand vehicles beyond that age.
 A representative of the lender will first assess the value of the car and then decide a loan amount and the repayment tenure to offer.

-Equated monthly instalments (EMIs)
+Equated monthly installments (EMIs)

 Your EMIs constitute a portion of the principal loan amount and the interest.
 Before applying for a second-hand car, you will need to assess your needs and then choose an EMI that you can afford to pay without default.
 Knowing your EMIs enables you to better plan your monthly budget.